smcclure17/linkedin-scraper/README.md

     init_service_account()
     ```

-    NOTE: I really don't like this method, and we should find a way to use a standard env variable so we can maybe use Github actions or something.
+    NOTE: I really don't like this method, and we should find a way to use a standard env variable or something.

 ## Setup LinkedIn account credentials